cdown/chrisdown.name/source/_posts/2013-07-17-removing-source-ip-in-postfix.md

 ---
 layout: post
 title: Removing the source IP in Postfix
-description: How to remove your local IP from appearing in the "Received" headers when using Postfix.
 ---

 I don't really care who knows about my source IP when I send mails, but it